The Story of Delisle Youth Services

-In 1970 we started our flagship long-term residential program with 16 youth.
-The city was a different place, but some of the issues our youth were facing then, are remarkably similar to issues our youth are facing today.
+Delisle Youth Services started in 1970 with our flagship long-term residential program with 16 youth.
+The city was a different place then, but many of the issues our youth were facing in the 1970s are remarkably similar to issues our youth are facing today.

-In 1978 the Day Program got its start to help teens learn life skills and in 1980 in collaboration with the Toronto District School Board teachers were incorporated into the program and academic credits were offered.
+- In 1980, in collaboration with the Toronto District School Board teachers were incorporated into the Day Treatment Program, and academic credits were offered.

-In 1985 the counselling program was launched and in 1993 we began offering services in several Toronto high schools.
+- In 1993 we began offering counseling services in several Toronto high schools.

-In 2000 Centralized Access to Residential Services was begun and in 2001 The Special Needs Team became a part of Delisle.
+- In 2001, The Special Needs Team became a part of Delisle Youth Services.

 - In 2010, STARS program for queer youth started.